 Security clearances are a common requirement for government contracting positions.
 Most investigations for the major government agencies are conducted by the U.S. Office of Personnel Management (OPM), but some agencies prefer to conduct their own background checks.
-For those investigations the OPM does conduct, there has been an improvement in the process over the last several years since the OPM implemented a security clearance reciprocity initiative as a cost-saving measure to avoid duplicate work.
+For those investigations the OPM does conduct, there has been an improvement in the process over the last several years since the OPM implemented a security clearance reciprocity initiative as a cost-saving measure to avoid duplicate.

 What is security clearance reciprocity?